dk14/wolfram-mega/README.md

 Mega's primary (although not exclusive) way of assurance of quality of data is through reporting oracle faults.
 It is not exclusively limited to proofs verifiable by machines, it also includes human-interpretable ones.
 Reputation system is natural and based on such "reports of malleability".

 Traders can simply see what is formally and verifiably reported about oracle, which means oracle has whole "business" identity at stake, not some coins.
-Actual responsibility, actual consequences are invoked. *While, from user perspective, this approach is most suitable to microbets on future events, it does neither exclude nor neccistates additional (but more expensive) "assurance" provided by monetary collateral under a guard of quorum of oracles - mega is compatible with it, just "how much do you actually know about oracle counterparties, are they really independent, do stakes really stop them from anonymous conspiracy?".*
+Actual responsibility, actual consequences are invoked. *While, from user perspective, this approach is most suitable to microbets on future events, it does neither exclude nor neccistates additional (but more expensive) "assurance" provided by monetary collateral under a guard of quorum of oracles "slashing" - mega is compatible with it, just "how much do you actually know about oracle counterparties, are they really independent, do stakes really stop them from anonymous conspiracy?".*

 Since many types of reports are still machine-verifiable, traffic can be diverted automatically from suspicious oracles.